tuacker/markusbodner.com/content/post/Devlog-3-ITRO-Numbers-To-Pictograms.md

 Last week's [devlog](http://www.markusbodner.com/2015/07/01/devlog-2---itro-modifying-for-a-harder-game/) was about getting the core of Itro running.
 If you don't know, Itro is a game about selecting pictograms the order they originally appeared with each round adding a new one.

 This of course requires actual images and not just numbers as it was until now.
-So I spend the last week to update the eye candy of the game.
+So I spend the week to update the eye candy of the game.

 There's still a lot left to do.
 There's no menu styling yet.
 The game over screen is barren and not all animations and transitions are done.
 Yet it is all slowly coming together, check it out yourself.